Citizens’ Jury FAQs

 What is a Citizens’ Jury?

-Who will make up the Birmingham Museums Citizens’ Jury?
+Who were part of the Birmingham Museums Citizens’ Jury?

-The Birmingham Museums Citizens’ Jury will be made up of 30 randomly-selected residents from Birmingham.
-Recruited to reflect the diversity of the city, they will deliberate and hear from a range of commentators (also known as expert witnesses) over the course of some 30 hours.
-At the end, they’ll produce a set of recommendations which will be presented to the Board and Executive of Birmingham Museums Trust, who have committed to respond to all of their recommendations.
+The Birmingham Museums Citizens’ Jury was made up of 26 randomly-selected residents from Birmingham.
+Recruited to reflect the diversity of the city, they deliberated and heard from a range of commentators (also known as expert witnesses) over the course of some 30 hours.
+In late January 2025, they presented a set of recommendations to the Board and Executive of Birmingham Museums Trust, who have committed to respond to all of their recommendations.

 Why use a Citizens’ Jury?